A detailed marketing strategy that focuses on a specific goal can increase the reach of a dermatology practice.

 “Having an outside firm really pushed us ahead of our competitors,” explains Dr. Kathy Polo, who used marketing to expand her Colorado practice and increase awareness of her practice’s cosmetic procedures.
 She credits the increased profile of her offerings with the eventual successful sale of her practice.

-Defining Your Plan
+Defining Your Plan (specifically for Dermatology Clinics)

 First, take a look at your practice and determine a goal for your marketing and public relations plan.
 Do you want to drum up more business for the new aesthetics services you are launching?
 Or do you want to increase awareness about what insurance plans you accept?
 Would you benefit from increased product sales?